• Skip to main content

 Instructions

-• To cook buckwheat use 1 portion of the buckwheat groats to 1.5 portions of salted water.
+• Cook buckwheat: Use 1 portion of the buckwheat groats to 1.5 portions of salted water.
 Cover, bring to the boil, then simmer for about 12 minutes, until all the water has been absorbed and the groats are tender, stirring occasionally.
 If after 12 minutes your buckwheat doesn't seem to be fully cooked add a bit of water and cook for a few more minutes but make sure you don't overcook it.
 Cooked buckwheat should be soft but not mushy and sticky.

 Notes

-• Make ahead: You can cook the buckwheat ahead and once cooled keep refrigerated for up to 3 days.
+• Make ahead: You can cook the buckwheat ahead and once cooled refrigerate for up to 3 days.

-• This salad can be served warm or cold.
+• Serving: Serve this buckwheat salad either warm or cold.
 You can add the vegetables straight from the oven.
-The roasted feta is soft and best served immediately.

 • Not suitable for freezing.